spectrocloud/librarium/content/docs/00-release-notes.md

 <h3 id="release-4-0-palette-known-issues">Known Issues</h3>

 - With the deprecation of deploying Virtual Clusters directly into host clusters.
 The ability to specify an Add-on profile to a Palette Virtual Cluster is currently unavailable.
-This will be addressed in a future release.
+This will be addressed in an upcoming release.

 <h2 id="release-4-0-edge">Edge</h2>